 Parsing LDAP Logs¶

-Our objective is to extract user activity related records from LDAP logs and provide basis for normalizing them later in query layer (i.e join the originating ip-address from connect records to other action records).
+Our objective is to extract user activity related records from LDAP logs and provide the basis for normalizing them later in query layer (i.e join the originating IP-address from connect records to action records).

 Let’s walk through the pattern: